fatiando/transform2020/README.md

 [![Output of `test_python.py`.](https://raw.githubusercontent.com/fatiando/transform2020/master/test_install_output.png)](https://raw.githubusercontent.com/fatiando/transform2020/master/test_install_output.png)

-If none of these commands gives an error, then your installtion should be working.
+If none of these commands gives an error, then your installation should be working.
 If you get any errors or the outputs look significantly different, please let us know on Slack at `#t20-thu-verde`.